Being spiritual in real life, making time for your spiritual awakening to further your spiritual journey.

 It feels awkward, you tell yourself you’re being silly and you reject it and go back to your comfort zone where nothing changes.

-That’s because you are used to playing small so expansion feels unnatural at first – then you contract and stop, but that is precisely what you need to continue to do until it becomes part of your natural state.
-It’s detaching from the former self to step into the new.
+That’s because you are used to playing small so expansion feels unnatural at first – then you contract and stop, but that is precisely what you need to continue to do (incrementally) until it becomes part of your natural state.
+It’s detaching from the former self to step into the new ~ but with a series of small steps so your ego doesn’t hit the panic button.

 For some of you, this discomfort of unknown territory creates some weird scenarios in your life or you get sick as your molecules and reality recalibrate.
-The secret is to stay consistent and ride it out with the new behaviour you are engaging and then the drama fades away.
+The secret is to stay consistent with one small shift at a time to ride it out with the new behaviour you are engaging and then the drama fades away.

 For others there is an immediate resistance where you find all kinds of reasons to procrastinate – I must clean the house first, I can’t meditate until I’ve filed those papers away or I have so much to do I don’t have the time to do something that I know will help me.”